ptti/ptti/README-Assumptions.md

 calibrating the model to mortality data.
 The fitting is conducted using the [fitting scenario] that includes three interventions:

-  * on the 12th of February
+  * on the 18th of February
-  * on the 26th of March
+  * on the 23rd of March
   * on the 13th of May

-The first intervention represents a notional start to the epidemic implied by the UK government figures.
-However, we do not believe this to be the true date as discussed below
+The first intervention represents a notional start to the epidemic implied by the UK government figures under our model.
+However, we do not believe this to be the true date as discussed below.

 The number of contacts per unit time, *c*, was fixed at 1, and the infectiousness, *β*, was allowed to vary.
 No testing or contact tracing was